forest-nvim/.github/profile/README.md

 A **notes** system built directly into your Neovim window.
 Maple offers a customizable, minimalist UI for writing notes about your projects.

-> *"Hard woods like maple are sometimes used for paper."* 🍂
+> *"Hard woods like maple are sometimes used for paper in notebooks."* 🍂

 ---